taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/02-definitions.md

 ### State

 State is a broad word in modern applications.
 When speaking about application state, it could be anything that needs to live and be modified in the browser.
-It could be entity state that was retrieved from a backend application or a view state in the application, for instance, when toggling a popup to show additional information.
-To do: It could be entity state.... missing Artikel?
+It could be an entity state that was retrieved from a backend application or a view state in the application, for instance, when toggling a popup to show additional information.

 I will refer to the former one as **entity state** and to the latter one as **view state**.
 Entitiy state is data retrieved from the backend.
 It could be a list of authors or the user object describing the user that is currently logged in to the application.
 View state, on the other hand, doesn't need to be stored in the backend.
 It is used when you open up a modal or switch a box from preview to edit mode.